-- Daily contact with the Pastoral Lead - Behaviour books (for KS1 and less mature KS2 children). - Behaviour Reports/ Charts / Contracts for KS2
+- Daily contact with the Pastoral Lead

+- Reward chart (for KS1 and less mature KS2 children).

+- Behaviour Reports/ Charts / Contracts for KS2

-PSP
+- PSP (Pastoral Support Plan)

+- Place 2 Be support

 Pupil transitions

 The school will support incoming pupils to meet behaviour standards by offering an induction process to familiarise them with the behaviour policy and the wider school culture.